 Take a photo from the viewpoint at the cathedral and cross D. Luis bridge designed by one of the associates of Gustave Eiffel to taste a Port wine in one of the many famous cellars.
 To top it off, try Francesinha, a signature sandwich from Porto, considered by many the best sandwich in the world.

 On the way, observe fishermen going into the ocean to fish in the old way, and at the end of the day, bargain to get the best part of the catch of the day.

 Relax at beach bars by golden sandy beaches and enjoy some freshly caught fish in one of the many fish restaurants with views to the ocean.
 Enjoy the sunset from old forts, a testimony to the era of the pirates and visit a full-size replica of a discoveries ships docked in one of the most important ports during the discoveries.

 At the end of the evening, stroll around Viana do Castelo with its many Roman remains and a lively city center where in August the biggest fair in the north takes place and women parade with necklaces with kilos of gold.

 *Note that the Caminho da Senda Litoral goes along the seaside.
-The Caminho da Costa follows inland along coastal towns and follows the same way as the Senda Litoral in some parts.
+The Caminho da Costa follows inland along the coastal towns and follows the same way as the Senda Litoral in some parts.
 If you choose the Caminho da Costa, the trail will always take you to the same finishing point.
 Have a look at the maps and walking notes provided.
-This route has been receiving many with 5 star ratings.
+This route has been receiving many 5-star ratings.